“The State of the World"

 "State of the World" series need to be submitted by continent:

-The 30 photographers selected by Mr Hossein Farmani to join the curated ” State of the World” exhibition 2020 will receive a cash prize of $200 each and be will be part of the annual Paris Photo Prize exhibition taking place in Paris, at Espace Beaurepaire, December 14-20, 2020.
+The 30 photographers selected by Mr Hossein Farmani to join the curated " State of the World" exhibition will receive a cash prize of $200 each and be will be part of the annual Paris Photo Prize exhibition.

 Click here to view the 2020 selected "State of the World" series.